CosmoGon/OutKast/README.md

 - Search Functionality: Search for weather data in different cities worldwide.
 - Multiple Units: Support for Celsius and Fahrenheit.

+## Technologies Used

+- Swift: Programming language used for iOS development.
+- SwiftUI: Framework for building the user interface.
+- CoreLocation: For fetching user’s location.
+- WeatherKit: For fetching weather data

 ## Screenshots

 ![Simulator Screenshot - iPhone 16 Pro - 2024-12-18 at 12 24 34](https://github.com/user-attachments/assets/0d9088f0-5f98-40c2-b542-31ccbab95789)